Academic Calendar

 This course examines quantitative research methods in Sociology.
 Topics covered include: advanced measurement and design issues, probability sampling issues, ethical issues, systematic observation, survey construction, experimental design, secondary analysis of existing information, and unobtrusive measures.
 Restricted to Sociology Majors or with the consent of the Sociology Department.

-Prerequisites: Minimum grade of C- in SOCI 310 and SOCI 315.
+Prerequisites: Minimum grade of C- in SOCI 310.

 SOCI 418